QMSforever/Causal-Inference/README.md

 ## Foundational Texts (Beginner to Intermediate)
 1. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
-2. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data".
+2. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

 ## Methodological Foundations (Intermediate)
 3. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
 Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.